 'J. W. Dunne and the Serial Selves of Joyce's Finnegans Wake' at the British Society for Literature and Science conference at the University of Strathclyde (10th April 2026)

 I am an editor for the arts and literature magazine, Nawr, and was previously a staff writer for Poetry Wales.
-My writing is featured in Seren Books' Cymru & I essay anthology, and in other publications such as the welsh agenda and Cwlwm.
+My writing is featured in Seren Books' Cymru & I essay anthology, and in other publications such as the welsh agenda, Cwlwm, and the Oxford Review of Books.
 I am currently serving as an English-Language Publications panel member for the Books Council of Wales.